ktschroeder/Cloudless/README.md

 # JustView

 TODO
+- should not be able to pan "beyond" image, which introduces black space
+- zooming could be more intuitive. right now it zooms from the center of the image.
+It would be better to zoom from the cursor's position (if ctrl scrolling) or from the center of the window (if using ctrl and plus or minus).

 Probably should/will:
 - some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.